PrefectHQ/prefect/docs/concepts/events-and-resources.md

 ---
-description: Events and resources are the primary units of observability in Prefect Cloud
+description: Events are the primary units of observability in Prefect Cloud
 tags:
     - resources
     - events